AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

  You have the option to use the schedule details from the legacy workbook that you have downloaded and opened from the **[!UICONTROL Schedule]** tab in the Report Builder hub.
 This option is not available for legacy workbooks with schedule details that you open from your local computer or network.

-1. Schedule a workbook.
-To schedule a converted legacy workbook with a legacy schedule:
+1. To schedule a converted legacy workbook with a legacy schedule:

    * Select **[!UICONTROL Send workbook]** from the Report Builder hub, or
    * Select **[!UICONTROL Schedule workbook]** from the **[!UICONTROL Workbooks]** tab available in the **[!UICONTROL Schedules]** tab in Report Builder.